More About This Recipe

 Obviously, if you happen to be vegetarian you have to pass on the centerpiece Thanksgiving dish – the turkey.
 But if you're vegan, you’ll also have to pass on my second favorite dish in most cases: Mashed potatoes!

 This is a travesty and doesn’t have to be the case.
-Make a big serving of my Vegan Mashed Potatoes and do a side-by-side taste test with the traditional dairy version.
-I think you’ll find that you won’t miss the dairy.
-These are very awesome mashed potatoes.
+Make a big serving of these Vegan Mashed Potatoes and do a side-by-side taste test with the traditional dairy version.
+You'll find that you won’t miss the dairy at all!

-Go with new potatoes, which will make a creamier mashed product and have a bit better texture and flavor in my opinion.
-Just peel them and roughly cube them.
+We used new potatoes, which will make a creamier mashed product and have a bit better texture and flavor, but Russet potatoes work great too.
+Just peel your potatoes and roughly cube them.
 If you want a heartier mash, you can leave the skins on.

 Of course, just because these are vegan doesn’t mean we can’t add all kinds of stuff into the potatoes.
-I added in some olive oil (in place of butter) and almond milk instead of traditional milk along with a few cloves of roasted garlic.
+Add some olive oil (in place of butter) and almond milk instead of traditional milk along with a few cloves of roasted garlic.

 When the consistency is how you want it, season the mashed potatoes with salt and pepper and garnish the served potatoes with chopped scallions.